 VIX Futures: 5 Ways to Profit at Major Market Bottoms

-How do the CBOE VIX Futures work?
+How Do CBOE VIX Futures Work?

 VIX Futures Contract Specifications

 Unlike other commodity contracts, there is no physical settlement for the VIX.
-The final settlement date for the VIX futures contracts are 30 days before the third Friday of the following month.
-Generally, VIX futures contracts expire on a Wednesday with the last trading day falling on a Tuesday.
+The final settlement date is 30 days before the third Friday of the following month.
+Generally, VIX futures contracts expire on Wednesday with the last trading day falling on a Tuesday.

 Contract and tick size

 There is a total of nine serial contract months available at any point.

 Each VIX futures contract is 1000 units.
 In other words, the contract multiplier is 1000 of the respective forward VIX index value.

 The minimum tick size is 0.05 VIX points or equivalent to $50.